-The Literacy Program Specialist will be dedicated to developing and implementing activities that promote proficiency in English language arts (ELA) for program participants in grades K through 12.
+The STEM Program Specialist will be dedicated to developing and implementing project-based activities that promote proficiency in science, technology, engineering, and mathematics (STEM) disciplines.
 This will include providing homework support, tutoring and enrichment activities that strengthen participant confidence in these disciplines and develop critical thinking skills.
-In addition to ELA activities the Specialist will also support in the planning and implementation of other club-wide activities that support achievement of participant academic success, good health and wellness and strong character and leadership behaviors.
+In addition to STEM activities, the Specialist will also support in the planning and implementation of other club-wide activities that support achievement of participant academic success, good health and wellness and strong character and leadership behaviors.

 KEY ROLES (Essential Job Responsibilities)

-- Lead literacy initiatives which include implementation of Boys & Girls Club of America’s Project Learn, Power Hour & Summer Brain Gain programs
+- Lead in planning and facilitation of STEM-focused initiatives, which include Boys & Girls Club of America’s Project Learn, Power Hour, DIY STEM, Summer Brain Gain

-- Utilize curriculum resources effectively to develop educational programming that supports the academic success of all members
+- Utilize curriculum resources effectively to develop STEM programming that supports the success of all members.

-- Create academic accountability systems that helps members build personal education responsibility
+- Create academic accountability systems that promote member’s own personal education responsibility

 - Develop effective activity centers for diverse learners

-- Conduct regular safety checks of your program area, accurately tracking and monitoring the use of all equipment
+- Conduct safety checks of assigned program area, accurately tracking and monitoring the use of all equipment and supplies

 - Ensure a team-based work environment by communicating effectively and positively with supervisors, co-workers, volunteers, and other community partners